Anne Boonchuy

-Anne has been well-received by both critics and fan of the series, who praised her character, Song's performance, and her coming of age evolution through the series.
+Anne has been well-received by critics, who praised her character, Song's vocal performance, and her coming-of-age evolution throughout the series.

 Creation

 According to Matt Braly, he wanted Anne to have a similar arc to Gravity Falls character Pacifica Northwest, as he felt that "to have this character change so drastically was so rewarding, and that's why [he] knew [he] wanted [his] own show to have some of that element as well".
-Anne, along with her best friends, Sasha and Marcy, were originally fifteen-years-old because they wanted the series to have a high school-like feel, but were aged down to thirteen in order to appeal to the series' target demographic; due to this, the trio often realizes actions more akin to high school students, such as driving and having part-time jobs.
-Matt Braly revealed on an AMA that Anne's design was slightly influenced by Pepper Ann, as Braly was a fan of the series.
+Anne, along with Sasha and Marcy, were originally fifteen-years-old because they wanted the series to have a high school-like feel, but were aged down to thirteen in order to appeal to the series' target demographic; due to this, the trio often do actions more akin to high school students, such as driving and having part-time jobs.
+Matt Braly revealed on an AMA that Anne's design was slightly influenced by Pepper Ann, as he was a fan of the series.
+In another interview, Braly also explained that the concept and portrayal of the superpowered form Anne gains at the end of season two, and into season three, took inspiration from the Super Saiyans of the Dragon Ball franchise.

-Early concept art by James Turner depicted Anne with a lighter skin tone, blue hair, and casual wear from the start.
+Early concept art by James Turner depicted Anne with a lighter skin tone, blue hair, and casual wear.
 Later concept art by Joe Sparrow showed that Anne was going to have a much rougher hairstyle and have a more boring personality on Earth.
-She was also shown to be wearing many styles of clothing, including a SJMS jacket and longer shirt.
-In the show's pilot, Amphibiland, Anne was originally going to sport both of her shoes (the other one being broken) when being transported to Amphibia.
+She was also shown to be wearing various styles of clothing, including a SJMS jacket and longer shirt.
+In the show's pilot, Amphibiland, Anne was originally going to sport both of her shoes, the other one being broken, when being transported to Amphibia.
 Anne's original character was originally envisioned as being a boring person on Earth, before being reinvented by the crew.

 On March 27, 2019, it was revealed that Brenda Song would star in the series as the voice of Anne.
 According to Braly, Song ad-libbed several jokes during recording.